 You can always restart the process when you feel you are ready or when the next round of the Data-Driven Fasting 30-Day Challenge rolls around.
 You can see the schedule of upcoming DDF Challenges here.

 Long-term weight loss can get hard after a while.
 Therefore, it can be beneficial to take a ‘diet break’ to ‘practice maintenance’.
 When you’re ready to activate maintenance mode, click on the three dots on the right of the DDF app home page and select ‘maintenance mode’.

 Maintenance mode will give you a slightly higher pre-meal glucose trigger (10 mg/dL or 0.6 mmol/L above your final trigger) to help you maintain your current weight.

 If you weigh yourself at least weekly, the DDF app will provide you with an updated maintenance trigger.

 - If your weight drops by more than 2%, your premeal trigger will increase.

 - If your weight starts to trend up, your premeal trigger will lower.

 - If your weight goes up by more than 4%, we recommend you jump into the next round of the Data-Driven Fasting Challenge to dial things back in again.

-Learning to maintain your weight is also a skill that many find harder than the weight loss process itself.
-Hence, it can be helpful to continue to use your blood sugars to guide you as you set out on this new phase.
+Maintaining weight is also a skill that many find more challenging than the weight loss process.
+Hence, it can be helpful to continue using your blood sugars to guide you as you start this new phase.
 You can think of it as having trainer wheels at your new lowered body weight.